hanse/markdown-latex-ntnu/README.md

 ## Writing

 * You write your content using Markdown.
 All content reside in the `content` folder and you typically want one `.md` file for each chapter.
-To add a chapter you must create the file and update the list in `Makefile`.
+The chapter files should start with a two digit number for correct sorting (e.g 01, 02, 03, 04, 05).

 * _Title_ and _authors_ are set using YAML front matter in `thesis.md`.
 You can also write all your content in this file if that is your game.